 At Katelaris Urology, we provide a comprehensive range of bladder cancer treatments appropriate to the grade and stage.
+We are one of the best and most experiences bladder cancer specialist in Sydney.
 The patient is carefully supported through the process with each treatment option carefully explained and discussed.

 On this information page you can learn about the following:

 - Bladder cancer treatment

 - Treatment of superficial bladder cancer

 - Lifestyle: Smoking is the single greatest risk factor for bladder cancer; smokers have twice the risk of developing bladder cancer than non-smokers.
 There is also some evidence that diets that include a large number of fried meats and animal fats are associated with an increased risk of bladder cancer.

 - Occupational exposure to industrial carcinogens: Chemicals that have been proven to increase the risk of developing cancer may also contribute, particularly exposure to aniline dyes.
 Workers in the rubber, leather, textile, hair colouring, paint and printing industries are at increased risk unless proper safety precautions are taken in the workplace.

 - Treatment for other cancers: Cyclophosphamide (Cytoxan) is a chemotherapeutic agent that increases the risk of bladder cancer.
 Patients receiving Cytoxan should be monitored with at least urinary cytology on a regular basis.
 Pelvic radiation therapy (eg. for prostate cancer) also carries an increased risk of developing bladder cancer over a 5 – 15 year period.